top of page

 My experience

-My experience includes working in the third sector, Employee Assistance Programmes and via medical health insurance, along with my private practice, which I began in 2019 when I qualified.
+My experience includes working in the third sector including a sexual abuse support service, Employee Assistance Programmes, and via medical health insurance, along with my private practice, which I began in 2019 when I qualified.

 Whilst I'm a humanistic counsellor, I welcome the opportunity to work with different modalities and professional roles.